alexxcons/andreldm.github.io/_drafts/xfce-contributor-guide.md

 Since you made this far in this section, perhaps you have webdesign skills, if so, improvements to our website are also welcome.
 You may want to file reports for the [www.xfce.org](https://bugzilla.xfce.org/buglist.cgi?component=General&list_id=44458&product=www.xfce.org&resolution=---) project.
 Just keep in mind that Xfce's philosophy is about mim

+FIXME: Are these old Wiki pages of any help ?
+(If not so, they should be renamed to "gtk2-theming") For further theming details as well check the [related xfce web documentation}(https://wiki.xfce.org/howto#themes).

 ## Documentation

 Our [wiki](http://wiki.xfce.org/) and [docs](http://docs.xfce.org/) sites contain many helpful pages, but one doesn't need to browse much to notice some have outdated information.
 Do think you can help us with that?
 Please write a couple of drafts and share them via the [mailing list](https://mail.xfce.org/mailman/listinfo/xfce), we may then give you permissions to edit those pages.

+For further documentation details as well check the [related xfce web documentation}(https://docs.xfce.org/contribute/documentation).

 ## Coding